marisacasillas/chatterlab/content/courses/HLI2026/Casillas-HLI-Spring2026-Syllabus.md

 * Dr. Casillas: Fridays 12:30–1:50.
 Pre-book a meeting [here](https://calendar.app.google/tPXfbzT5AbqTuFsk6).
 Meetings take place in Rosenwald 318A unless otherwise specified.
 * Yuchen Jin: Thursdays 2:30–3:30pm in Harper Library.
 Pre-book a meeting [here](https://calendar.app.google/wghS7SpTF4t9YiNXA).
-* Samir Levitt: Mondays 11–12 in Harper Library.
+* Samir Levitt: Tuesdays 11–12 in the Harper Café.
+If the café fills up before I find seating, I will walk down the hallway to the adjoining reading room in Stuart Hall.
+In that case, you will see me as soon as you walk in the room.
+Please email me with any clarifying questions @ levitt@uchicago.edu.

 **Course materials:**